Skip to main content

 )

-• Via a fully qualified string to function location (can be used from config.toml or ENV vars).
+• Via a fully qualified string to function location (this can be set in config.toml or through environment variables).
 The destination function should be located in another file.

 from dlt.common.destination import Destination